fixie-ai/ai-jsx/readme.md

 AI.JSX is designed to give you two important capabilities out of the box:

-1. A powerful mechanism for orchestrating multiple LLM calls expressed as modular, re-usable components.
+1. An intuitive mechanism for orchestrating multiple LLM calls expressed as modular, re-usable components.
 1. The ability to seamlessly interweave UI components with your AI compoents.
 This means you can rely on the LLM to construct your UI dynamically from a set of standard React components.

 AI.JSX can be used to create standalone LLM applications that can be deployed anywhere Node.JS is supported, or it can be used as part of a larger React application.
 We have examples that use [Next.js](https://github.com/fixie-ai/ai-jsx/tree/main/packages/nextjs-demo) and [Create React App](https://github.com/fixie-ai/ai-jsx/tree/main/packages/create-react-app-demo).
 For more details, see our [AI+UI guide](https://docs.ai-jsx.com/guides/ai-ui).

 To get started, see the quickstart below, read our [Getting Started Guide](https://docs.ai-jsx.com/getting-started), or check out the [examples](https://github.com/fixie-ai/ai-jsx/tree/main/packages/examples).

-To learn more about why we built AI.JSX, you can read our [blog post](https://blog.fixie.ai).
+New to the world of AI and LLMs?
+Read our [Guide for AI Newcomers](https://docs.ai-jsx.com/guides/brand-new).

 ## Quickstart

-The fastest way to get started is to [clone our template repo](https://github.com/fixie-ai/ai-jsx-template).
+The fastest way to get started is to [clone our template repo](https://github.com/fixie-ai/ai-jsx-template) or [check out an example on CodeSandbox](https://codesandbox.io/p/sandbox/late-pond-rnf95v).
 But here's how to do it manually:

 Create your folder and `cd` into it: